israasalah129/AVR-atmega32-MCAL/README.md

 social and environmental challenges.Eager to contribute to the space industry and apply engineering principles to improve quality of life.

 #Skills:
-c programming
+c programming ,
-embedded c
+embedded c,
-avr interfacing
+avr interfacing,
-Matlab
+Matlab,
-simulink
+simulink,
-solidworks
+solidworks,
 digital control

 Get in touch: